-- The published year end position on statutory solvency; - · Available financial resources in liquid form; - The capital projections within our agreed business plans; - · The results of our Own Risk and Solvency Assessment, and - The post balance sheet going concern review prepared with the help of the Chief Actuary.
+- The published year end position on statutory solvency; - Available financial resources in liquid form; - The capital projections within our agreed business plans; - The results of the ORSA.

 The Society has adequate resources to continue in business for the foreseeable future.
 For this reason, the Accounts are prepared on a going concern basis.